mstop4/FMODGMS/README.md

   - *gms2/FMODGMS Test* - GMS 2 project for player demo
   - *gms2/FMODGMS Starter* - GMS 2 starter project
   - *linux* - FMODGMS source for Linux
+  - *xcode* - Xcode project for macOS.
+Shares code with Linux.
   - *vc/FMODGMS* - FMODGMS source for Windows as a Visual Studio project

 Possible Features in the Future